 Depending on the food colouring you usually buy, you will likely find that buying a couple of bags of candy melts is actually more cost effective.
 Plus, they set really quickly once applied and stay solid at room temperature.

-The inspiration behind the aesthetic of my Star Wars cake pops was the binary sunset on Tatooine from A New Hope
+The inspiration behind the aesthetic of my Star Wars cake pops was the binary sunset on Tatooine from A New Hope.

 I hand painted the suns using a white or pale yellow food paint/colouring.
 It’s a little more fiddly than my suggested alternative, which is using round flat sprinkles that you often find in a sprinkle selection from a local supermarket.

-Using individual sprinkles for the two suns on each of your Star Wars cake pops means you can stick them on as the candy melt mixture is setting.
+Using individual sprinkles for the two suns on each of your Star Wars movie cake pops means you can stick them on as the candy melt mixture is setting.
 It does dry quickly, though, so either method works.

-When it came to the shape, I liked the slightly flatter look of my Star Wars cake pops.
+When it came to the shape, I liked the slightly flatter look of my Star Wars cake balls.
 The shape feels more sci-fi, and it made them look more like little horizons, which I love.
 You can go spherical if you prefer, though.

 Last touch?
 You guessed it… edible glitter for the stars that are just starting to appear.
 As usual, this is completely optional.
 Regulars here will know that I am a sucker for edible glitter!

-Top Tips:
+Top Tips

 • Weigh out your eggs beforehand and get as close to 150g as you can.
 Then, measure out the remaining cake ingredients to that exact weight for the ultimate cake sponge.